-Fall is on its way, and so are cooler temperatures, fantasy football and some of the biggest spending days of the year.
+When fall is on its way, so are cooler temperatures, fantasy football and some of the biggest spending days of the year.
 Is your money management game as strong as you need it to be?

-If not, don’t sweat.
+If not, don’t sweat it.
 Use the playbook below to help turn things around and get your budgeting and saving on track.

 PLAY 1: Make it count

 Budgets aren’t always demolished in one impulsive shopping spree.
-Sometimes, they’re chipped away by the little purchases we pretend “don’t count,” like the 99¢ digital download, the $1.50 at the vending machine, and the $11 at the movies.
+Sometimes, they’re chipped away by the little purchases we pretend “don’t count,” like $5.99 a month streaming subscriptions or all-too-convenient food delivery services.
 These expenses can quickly add up and wreck your budget.
-Remember: if you spent it, count it.
+Remember: If you spent it, count it.
 This will help you control your spending and clearly identify where you need to tweak your budget.